jeking3/boto3_post_conditions/README.md

 has an identically named function with a decorator.
 This package also extends the event data carried through such that the original call parameters and client are available.

+Never call the original API from the post-condition function (unless you like infinite recursion)!

-Each post-condition method should guarantee visibility of the API that was calledr.
+Each post-condition method should guarantee visibility of the API that was called.
 For example when something is deleted, the function should attempt to get that resource and raise a `PostConditionNotSatisfiedError` if it is still there.
 The framework will then enter a retry loop, calling the function again after an increasing delay.